How to Apply for a Grant

 Distribute the application for internal signature approvals.

-The ORSP will complete the LMU forms that require signature approval and work with the PI to distribute the documents (including the narrative, final budget and agency guidelines) to the necessary parties for approval (including department chair, director, associate dean, dean, vice president, or provost, etc.) At least FIVE business days are needed for signators to review the final application materials.
-If matching or contributed funds from the university are being requested, an LMU Cost Sharing Agreement Form will be prepared by the ORSP staff for signature approval.
+The ORSP will complete the LMU forms that require signature approval and work with the PI to distribute the documents (including the narrative, final budget and agency guidelines) to the necessary parties for approval (including department chair, director, associate dean, dean, vice president, or provost, etc.) At least EIGHT business days are needed for signators to review the final application materials.
+If matching or contributed funds from the university are being requested, an LMU Institutional Commitment Agreement Form will be prepared by the ORSP staff for signature approval.
 The ORSP will issue the Routing Form.
 Once the Routing Form is returned to the ORSP the submission may move forward.

 The ORSP facilitates all submissions on behalf of the PI and must be notified before applying for a grant.
-PLEASE NOTE: For applications requiring submission through an online portal, the ORSP requires applicants to submit all final materials five business days prior to the agency deadline.
+PLEASE NOTE: For applications requiring submission through an online portal, the ORSP requires applicants to submit all final materials eight (8) business days prior to the agency deadline.
 This timeframe is necessary for internal review and signature approval, to format and upload documents, and for the lengthy validation process conducted by online portals.